prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 - user.ext.consent
 - device.lmt

-#### Other OpenRTB Fields

-Prebid Server doesn't do any special processing on any other fields, but passes them all to the bid and analytics adapters.

 ### OpenRTB Extensions

 #### Conventions

-OpenRTB 2.5 permits exchanges to define their own extensions to any object from the spec.
+OpenRTB 2.x permits exchanges to define their own extensions to any object from the spec.
 These fall under the `ext` field of JSON objects.

 If `ext` is defined on an object, Prebid Server uses the following conventions: